pietrocinaglia/laraupdater/README.md

 # LaraUpdater [ self-update for your Laravel App ]

-LaraUpdater allows your Laravel Application to auto-update itself ! ;)
+LaraUpdater allows your Laravel application to auto-update itself ! ;)

 When you release an application is most important maintain it; therefore, could be necessary to publish an update for bugs fixing as well as for new features implementation.